View Document Text

 certain events taking place around the world.
 These include events directly involving the issuers of

-securities held as underlying assets of mutual funds in a client’s account, conditions affecting the general
+securities held as underlying assets of funds in a client’s account, conditions affecting the general

 economy, and overall market changes.
 Other contributing factors include local, regional, or global